Sibanye Stillwater Limited's (SBSW) Stock: A Long-Term Performance Analysis

 Stock Fundamentals for SBSW

-To sum up, Sibanye Stillwater Limited (SBSW) has seen a bad performance recently.
-Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
+In a nutshell, Sibanye Stillwater Limited (SBSW) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.